mircealungu/mircea/projects/Aiki.md

 # Aiki

+**Aiki-do** is a martial art that is based on the precept of using an enemy's force against them.
+This project considers the social media websites as the enemy that aims to waste our time.
+Instead, the project proposes that we use our tendency to go to these time-wasting web sites as reminders for doing something useful, e.g. learning.
+In this way, we are using our enemy's force against them.

 A Chrome extension that helps one save time by redirecting them to a useful site when they try to go to a time-wasting site.
 Useful and time-wasting are user defined.

 Source Code: [github.com/aiki-extension](https://github.com/Aiki-Extension/Aiki)